WordPress/gutenberg/docs/designers-developers/developers/tutorials/metabox/meta-block-3-add.md

 For this block, you will use the TextControl component, which is similar to an HTML input text field.
 For additional components, check out the [components](https://github.com/WordPress/gutenberg/tree/master/packages/components/src) and [editor](https://github.com/WordPress/gutenberg/tree/master/packages/editor/src/components) packages repositories.

 Attributes are the information displayed in blocks.
-As shown in the block tutorial, the source of attributes come from the text/html a user writes in the editor.
+As shown in the block tutorial, the source of attributes come from the text or HTML a user writes in the editor.
 For your meta block, the attribute will come from the post meta field.

 By specifying the source of the attributes as `meta`, the Block Editor automatically handles the loading and storing of the data; no REST API or data functions are needed.